SpaceG/space.sh/README.md

 # space.sh
-vnc shell script to open another screen on your current device

-run in to your Terminal, Open a New Terminal Window.
-Then Type
+vnc shell script to open another screen on your current device. run in to your Terminal, Open a New Terminal Window.
+Then Type : The Commandline

 <code>./space.sh</code>